 • Includes interior spans to help find the critical path

 • Contains attributes to help find correlated areas of latency.
-If there are attributes that you’d like all services to report to Lightstep Observability (like a customer ID or Kubernetes region), you can register the corresponding attributes and Lightstep Observability will check for those when determining the IQ score.
+If there are attributes that you’d like all services to report to Cloud Observability (like a customer ID or Kubernetes region), you can register the corresponding attributes and Cloud Observability will check for those when determining the IQ score.

 • Uses attributes for deployments to help monitor regressions